FS-Driverless/Formula-Student-Driverless-Simulator/docs/integration-handbook.md

 At this moment we have no idea how this works sooooo when we figure it out this will be filled in.

 ## Competition deployment
-A few weeks before competition, each team will receive the ssh credentials to an Ubuntu google cloud instance.
+A few weeks before the competition, each team will receive the ssh credentials to an Ubuntu google cloud instance.
-This instance will have 8 vCPU cores, 30 gb memory (configuration n1-standard-8), 1 Nvidia Tesla T4 videocard and 100GB SSD disk.
+This instance will have 8 vCPU cores, 30 GB memory (configuration n1-standard-8), 1 Nvidia Tesla T4 video card and 100GB SSD disk.
 The teams must install their autonomous system on this computer.

-During competition, a separate google cloud instance will run the simulation software and the ROS bridge.
+During the competition, a separate google cloud instance will run the simulation software and the ROS bridge.
-One by one the ROS bridge will connect to the different teams computers and they will do their mission.
+One by one the ROS bridge will connect to the different teams' computers and they will do their mission.

-During the weeks leading up to the competition FSOnline will host multiple testing moments where the autonomous computers will be connected to the simulator and drive a few test laps.
+During the weeks leading up to the competition, FSOnline will host multiple testing moments where the autonomous computers will be connected to the simulator and drive a few test laps.

 More information about the procedure will be added later.